hashicorp/terraform/website/source/intro/getting-started/build.html.md

 for other resources or outputs, which will be covered later in the getting started guide.

+## Provisioning

+The EC2 instance we launched at this point is based on the AMI given, but has no additional software installed.
+If you're running an image-based infrastructure (perhaps creating images with [Packer](http://www.packer.io)), then this is all you need.

+However, many infrastructures still require some sort of initialization or software provisioning step.
+Terraform supports provisioners, which we'll cover a little bit later in the getting started guide, in order to do this.

 ## Next

 Congratulations!
 You've built your first infrastructure with Terraform.